MaiJi97/Leetcode/README.md

 Note: </br>
 - Use case: hashmap to store <element, index> or <index, element> as key value pair.
 - Use case: hashmap to store <element, frequency> or <frequency, collection of elements>(alternative is bucket sort) as key value pair.
 - Sometimes hashmap and array are interchangeable.
-We can use array instead of hashmap, when element can be mapped to finite 0-index scale (eg: when count frequencies of letter characters, array[char - 'a'], eg: bucket sort to get collection of elements with specific frequency, bucket[frequency])
+We can use array instead of hashmap, when key can be mapped to finite 0-index scale (eg: when count frequencies of letter characters, array[char - 'a'], eg: bucket sort to get collection of elements with specific frequency, bucket[frequency])
 - To sort hashmap by key, can consider using treemap / priority queue / bucket sort; To sort hashmap by value, consider using priority queue / bucket sort
   但如果只是求mode，可以在construct map的时候track max frequency，不需要bucket sort
   <img width="816" alt="Screen Shot 2023-08-22 at 11 08 29 AM" src="https://github.com/MaiJi97/Leetcode/assets/106039830/4c35ad7e-bf92-4c27-8a7e-a113733a2e72.png">